 15 days ago

-If our inactivity configuration is, for instance, 14 days, that would cause the ServiceNow host information to be detached from our host above and get removed from the platform.
+If our inactivity configuration is, for instance, 14 days, that would cause the ServiceNow asset information to be detached from our asset above and get removed from the platform.
 The Qualys and AWS information would remain as is, of course.

-Connectors that communicate with the host through an agent may report back to Vulcan that the host is Terminated.
+Connectors that communicate with the asset through an agent may report back to Vulcan that the asset is Terminated.
 This means that it is shut down or otherwise decommissioned.
-If you want hosts that are Terminated to be removed immediately, flip the switch to the ON position.
+If you want assets that are terminated to be removed immediately, flip the switch to the ON position.
 If you prefer to wait until the normal inactivity time explained in the previous section is elapsed, flip the switch to the OFF position.